apache/druid/docs/api-reference/retention-rules-api.md

 * `interval` (optional)
   * Type: ISO 8601.
-  * Limit the number of results to the specified time interval.
+  * Limits the number of results to the specified time interval.
 Delimit with `/`.
 For example, `2023-07-13/2023-07-19`.
 * `count` (optional)
   * Type: Int
-  * Limit the number of results to the last `n` entries.
+  * Limits the number of results to the last `n` entries.

 ### Responses